gabrielssanches/raylib-media/README.md

    - **`libswresample`**
    - **`libswscale`**

-   You may want to start by using precompiled libraries and later compile your own version, stripping out the codecs you don't use to reduce the library size and tailor it to your needs:
+   You may want to start by using precompiled libraries and later compile your own version, if needed:

-   - **Linux** [*Need testing*]: Install via your package manager (e.g., `sudo apt-get install libavcodec-dev libavformat-dev libavutil-dev libswresample-dev libswscale-dev`).
+   - **Linux**: Install via your package manager (e.g., `sudo apt install libraylib-dev libavcodec-dev libavformat-dev libavutil-dev libswresample-dev libswscale-dev`).

-   - **macOS** [*Need testing*]:
+   - **macOS**:
      Use Homebrew (`brew install ffmpeg`).

    - **Windows**: